-In these pages you can learn a little about me and much more about the seven books I’ve written.
+Here in these pages you can learn a little about me and much more about the nine books I’ve written.
 They are all in subject areas that I find exciting and deeply interesting: science (mainly physics and astrophysics), the histories of science and knowledge (all the way back to Pythagoras), and the interface between science and religion.

 I enjoy finding ways to explain what many people may regard as difficult concepts in the clearest, simplest manner possible, not “dumbing down” (what an insult that is), but translating from the “language” of mathematicians, scientists, and other experts into the language of the rest of us.
 I especially find it fun to work up drawings that make things easier to understand.